DataDog/datadog-cdk-constructs/src/apigateway/README.md

 This directory contains utilities and configurations for instrumenting AWS API Gateway (both v1/REST and v2/HTTP) with Datadog tracing.
 The instrumentation injects headers into API Gateway integrations, enabling Datadog to trace and monitor your API traffic.

-API Gateway synthetic spans allow you to track and monitor API requests through your API Gateway endpoints.
-This instrumentation adds necessary headers to your API Gateway integrations, enabling Datadog to properly trace and monitor your API traffic.

 <div class="alert alert-warning"> <p><strong>Not for Lambda-backed endpoints.</strong><br> If API Gateway fronts an AWS Lambda, use <a href="https://docs.datadoghq.com/serverless/aws_lambda/installation/">Datadog Lambda Layers</a> instead.
 Applying both mechanisms can create duplicate spans.</p> </div>